The Corporate Legal System of Cyprus

 - The Registrar issues a new certificate of shareholders.

-It is noted that the transfer is completed on the completion of item (5) above.
+It is noted that the transfer is completed on the completion of the item (5) above.

 A Cypriot Company is obliged to maintain proper accounting books that sufficiently present an accurate and fair picture of the affairs of the company, with proper explanations of the different transactions.
 The accounting books must be kept at the registered office of the Cypriot Company.